zepro2004/zepro2004/README.md

 ---

-A computer programming student at Algonquin College.
+A computer programming student 📘 at Algonquin College.

 I mainly focus on Java, SQL, Front-end (HTML, CSS, JS, React) and some back-end (mostly PHP).
-I'm available to work on any project which use these languages.
+I'm available to work on any project which use these languages 👨🏽‍💻.

 Currently, I'm working on a website for event management.
 It uses JS on the front-end and a PHP and MySQL back-end.